 A molcajete deserves a permanent spot in your kitchen counter if only for the endless amount of heaven-level creamy guacamoles.
 Not to mention that it also makes a perfect gift for friends who like to cook.
 Make sure to “cure” it before using it to ensure that it will last you as long as possible.
 It also makes for a stunning plate to serve things like carne asada and grilled seafood.

 You will never go back to store-bought packaged tortillas after learning how to make your own.
 Start by buying really good masa made with just corn, water, and lime (the mineral, not fruit).
+And of course, don’t forget to buy the Tortilla Press Kit!
 Learning the ability to make tortillas from scratch will change your game in the kitchen forever.
 They are stunning enough to even make a quesadilla one of the best meals you will ever eat.
 Mind you, you will also need a sturdy but thin plastic bag to help you squish the tortillas and peel without them sticking to the metal.

 Some foods just taste better when cooked on earthenware.
 Beans, braised meats and veggie dishes known as guisados, just to name a couple.
 Beans especially, because they love the constant heat and the round shape helps hold in moisture in them.
 The slow, even heat and natural clay are considered the best way to cook beans, actually.
 Ask any Mexican grandmother and they will agree.

 A comal is the most versatile piece of cooking equipment in a Mexican kitchen.
 The thin steel heats up fast, which builds a great toasty crust and texture on anything that you put on there: tortillas, arepas, pupusas, dried chiles, and yes, even leftover pizza.
 It also doubles a griddle when you grease it up a little bit, for things like pancakes.
 Yep, this is one of our favorites.